A Concept of Two-Point Propagation Field of a Single Photon: A Way to X-ray Picometer Displacement Detection and Nanometer Resolution 3D X-ray Micro-Tomography: 1. Introduction and motivation

 \section{1.
-Introduction and Motivation}
+Introduction and motivation}

-This technical note outlines a new theoretical concept\textemdash the two-point propagation field (TPPF)\textemdash that may offer a practical basis for achieving shot-noise-limited X-ray displacement sensing at $\sim$15 pm precision with existing synchrotron beamlines and practical slit-comb geometries.
-This approach addresses key limitations in current tomography, such as relative sample-beam motion restricting resolution to $\sim$4 nm \cite{swiss_tomography_4nm}, and is rooted in the two-point propagation field (TPPF), a real-valued, phase-sensitive function derived from perturbative analysis of single-particle propagation.
+We outline a concept\textemdash the two-point propagation field (TPPF)\textemdash that may provide a practical basis for achieving shot-noise-limited X-ray displacement detection with \ensuremath{\sim} 200 pm precisions for existing synchrotron beamlines and practical slit-comb samples.
+This approach addresses the relative sample-beam motion that restricts resolution to \ensuremath{\sim} 4 nm \cite{swiss_tomography_4nm}.
+The method is based on the two-point propagation field (TPPF), a real-valued, phase-sensitive function derived from perturbative analysis of single-particle propagation.
 TPPF is derived from the perturbative response of detection rates to localized perturbations\textemdash such as placing a thin opaque pin to block the wave\textemdash at intermediate points along the photon propagation path between a source slit and a detection slit.
-This quantity, referred to as the two-point propagation field (TPPF), was introduced and derived in detail in a recent theoretical study \cite{yu-1}, where it was originally termed the \textquotedbl perturbative function.\textquotedbl{}
+This quantity, referred to as the two-point propagation field (TPPF), was introduced and derived in detail in a recent theoretical study \cite{yu-1}, where it was originally termed the \textquotedbl perturbative function''.

 The central idea is that this function captures projection-like information about a sample\textquoteright s internal structure by encoding how the count rate at a detector changes when the wave is perturbed by a pin at different points.
 When we replace the perturbation pin with a sample as the perturbation, the detection rate becomes a function of the position and the angle of the sample orientation.
 The function is a convolution between the TPPF and the sample's structural function.
 The result is a stable, reproducible function that varies with the scan position and angle of the sample, and may be viewed as analogous to the projection data used in Radon-transform-based reconstruction techniques.
 However, in this case, the measured signal is directly related to the Fourier transform of the Radon transform, due to the high-frequency phase information inherent in the TPPF.